Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 • Enters a structure or conveyance with the intent to commit Theft of a Controlled Substance.

-Burglary is a Third Degree Felony punishable by up to 5 years in prison and fines up to $5,000 if the offender:
+Burglary is a first-degree felony – Penalties include up to 30 years in Florida state prison and up to $10,000 in fines, if the offender:

-Florida Burglary Inferences to Prove the “Intent to Commit the Crime”
+Burglary and the “Intent to Commit the Crime”

 The entry does not necessarily have to include the whole body of the defendant.
 It is sufficient if the defendant, with the intent to commit a crime, extends any part of his body into the structure, dwelling or conveyance.